jmarckel/get-er-done/README.md

 # GetErDone

-Work in progress here...

-For some reason I can't determine, the claims are rejected in the SPA...

-Otherwise, there is some interesting stuff in here and I have learned a lot.

 This is a technical exercise where I am building an application suite using a mix of technologies to demonstrate the integration of external authentication and authorization workflows into web based API and site.